Encoding a magic state with beyond break-even fidelity

 All tomographic fitting was done using positive-semidefinite constrained weight-least-squares convex optimization using the Qiskit Experiments tomography module~\cite{qiskit-experiments}.
 For logical tomography the fitting weights were set proportional to inverse of the standard errors for each logical Pauli expectation value estimate.
 These weights accommodate the different logical yield rates for each logical Pauli measurement.
 The logical yield for each basis measurement is shown in Fig.~\ref{fig:datafig1ffwd} and discussed in more detail below.

 We first compare the state preparation scheme using dynamic circuits against the same preparation scheme executed with static circuits and post-selection.
 This comparison is conducted using logical tomography.
 These are the left and middle data points displayed in blue in Fig.~\ref{fig:datafig1}, respectively.
-We find that the infidelities are commensurate for these two experiments.
+We find that the infidelities are commensurate in these two experiments.
 Using dynamic circuits with feedforward operations, we encode a two-qubit error-suppressed input magic-state with a logical infidelity $(1.87\pm 0.16)\times 10^{-2}$.
 In the post-selection experiment, we obtain an infidelity of $(1.23 \pm 0.11) \times 10^{-2}$.
 The feedforward operations in our experiment can introduce idling periods, of the order of hundreds of nanoseconds, during which time additional errors can accumulate.
-We attribute this idling time to the difference in fidelity between these preparation schemes.

-We find that the use of dynamic circuits significantly increases the yield of magic states, see Fig.~\ref{fig:datafig1ffwd}.
-For logical tomography, the acceptance rate after post-selection varies by the choice of measurement bases.
-The logical-tomography circuits of the form shown in Fig.~\ref{fig:overview}(b) yield show the largest increase in yield, from $\approx 18$\% to $\approx 30$\%.
-The remaining tomography circuits, of the form of Fig.~\ref{fig:overview}(c), have a yield increased from $\approx 5\%$ to $\approx 8\%$.
-As we have already discussed, the improvement in the rate at which input CZ states are produced is obtained without a substantial loss of state fidelity.
+To leading order we attribute the difference in fidelity between these preparation schemes to errors that occur while the control system is occupied performing the dynamical feedforward operation.
+In return for this loss in fidelity, we find that the use of dynamical circuits significantly increases the yield of magic states, see Fig.~\ref{fig:datafig1ffwd}.